Out of Date Food costs Food Business Operator

 The charges followed the discovery of out of date, putrid and mouldy food at the Pwllgloyw Arms, Pwllgloyw, Brecon during three consecutive food inspections.

-Food Business Operator Ms Jenny-Lee Williams pleaded guilty to two offences under food safety legislation, placing unfit food on the market for human consumption; and not implementing and maintaining a documented Food Safety Management System (FSMS).
+Food Business Operator Ms Jenny-Lee Williams pleaded guilty to two offences under food safety legislation.
+She admitted placing unfit food on the market for human consumption; and not implementing and maintaining a documented Food Safety Management System (FSMS).

 She was fined £665 for each offence, a £66 surcharge and full costs were awarded to the county council, with total costs of £3337.58.